just95/toml.dart/README.md

 =========

-This package provides an implementation of a TOML (Tom's Obvious, Minimal Language) parser and encoder for dart.
+This package provides an implementation of a TOML (Tom's Obvious, Minimal Language) parser and encoder for Dart.
 It can be used with the [`dart_config`](https://pub.dartlang.org/packages/dart_config) library which allows you to dynamically load configuration files.